 Genetic information is the basis for transferring traits from generation to generation.
 Living organisms use one of two molecule types for the transfer of genetic information.
-Deoxyribonucleic acid (DNA) is used in the vast majority of living creatures whereas ribonucleic acid (RNA) has a variety of functions within cells, as well as being used to carry genetic information in some viruses.
+Deoxyribonucleic acid has a variety of functions within cells, as well as being used to carry genetic information in some viruses.
 Both DNA and RNA also have a variety of other functions within living creatures, including the generation of proteins within cells.

 Structure of DNA